 Ditch The Clutter, End the Cycle of Clutter and Depression

 So you have found the energy within to clean-up and ditched the clutter, but it doesn’t stop there!
-The law of entropy states that everything moves towards a constant state of disorder, your personal space is not exempt.
+The law of entropy states that everything moves towards a constant state of disorder; your personal space is not exempt.
 At first, this may feel like a losing battle.
 I use to always feel like my home would be spic and span for 24 hours.
-After making ONE meal or picking out ONE outfit my nice clean home was instantly back to a mess.
-To spare you a constant headache I want to share a few tips I have learned and implemented that Have helped me maintain order and my sanity.
+After making ONE meal or picking out ONE outfit, my nice clean home was instantly back to a mess.
+To spare you a constant headache, I want to share a few tips I have learned and implemented that Have helped me maintain order and my sanity.

-- The 5-minute rule: Take 5-minutes to do that task you are putting off right now!
+Take 5-minutes to do that task you are putting off right now!
 Spend 5-minutes washing those dishes right now.
 Spend 5-minutes folding that laundry right now.
 Spend 5-minute putting those toys away right now.
 Yes, it sucks and later feels better than now, but give your future self- a little less work.
 You don’t have to finish the entire task in that moment, but give it 5-minutes of your time right now and see how it feels.

-- Spot clean: Pick one area of your home or personal space to clean each day.
+Pick one area of your home or personal space to clean each day.
 Instead of hours of cleaning on one day, clean your bathroom Tuesday, kitchen Thursday and living room Saturday.
 This makes chores less overwhelming and allows you to keep your home in a constant state of order effortlessly.

-- Put it back: When I use to get ready to go out, the aftermath always looked like a clothing storm had ripped through my room.
+When I use to get ready to go out, the aftermath always looked like a clothing storm had ripped through my room.
 The best thing I ever started doing was putting things back where they belong IMMEDIATELY.
-Once everything has a home, when it is not in use put it back in its home IMMEDIATELY.
+Once everything has a home, when it is not in use, put it back in its home IMMEDIATELY.
 Not feeling like wearing that grey top tonight?
-Well, don’t leave it on your bed put it back on the hanger and back in its home.
+Well, don’t leave it on your bed, put it back on the hanger and back in its home.
 Then you can try out that fuchsia top instead.
 Done with those spices you used to make dinner?
 Put the top on it and put it back in its home.
 Later always seems like the best choice, but a whole lot of laters can quickly add up to an overwhelming mess.
 Save your future self the burden of instantly feeling defeated and burdened with hours of tidying up.

-Bonus: Give yourself grace!
-After reading the book Grace Not Perfection I was inspired to give myself grace on my bad days to just be in a state of chaos.
+Give yourself grace!
+After reading the book Grace Not Perfection, I was inspired to give myself the grace to be in a state of chaos on my bad days.
 Here is the catch.
 Do not beat yourself up about it or be consumed with worry about all that will need to be done.
-Just give yourself a little grace, and tackle it another day.REMINDER: Just give yourself a little grace, and tackle it another day.
-Click To Tweet
+Just give yourself a little grace and tackle it another day.

 Are you stuck in an infinite cycle of clutter and depression?
 If so, it’s time to put an end to the endless cycle of clutter and depression.
 As always, everyone’s experience with mental illness is different.
 But I truly believe there is hope for every unique situation.
-If you suffer from severe mental illness or thoughts of suicide I want to encourage you to seek help today.
+If you suffer from severe mental illness or thoughts of suicide, I want to encourage you to seek help today.
 Find a local therapist or contact the National Suicide Lifeline by calling 1-800-273-8255 or texting “START” to 741-741.